f5devcentral/f5-automation-labs/docs/class1/labinfo.rst

    components and instances that will incur a charge.
 This charge will be billed to your account.

+..
+WARNING:: The AWS CFT is currently in testing.
+You can complete Modules 1 & 2 of this class using the template at this time.

 Click the link below to start a pre-built lab environment using a CloudFormation template in Amazon AWS:

-..
-TODO:: Complete AWS CFT instructions

 :ref:`amazon-aws-lab-environment-guide`